Numerical Methods

 Hackers

-The summer school will end with a hackathon where participants are empowered to make their first contribution to an open source project, flesh out the first software steps necessary for a novel result in QIS, or design and control quantum hardware.
+The summer school will host hackathons where participants are empowered to make their first contribution to an open source project, flesh out the first software steps necessary for a novel result in QIS, or design and control quantum hardware.

 Curriculum